 Be sure to macerate all of the coconut milk – otherwise you may have tiny chunks of coconut fat floating in your soup.
 Serve warm.

-This soup should stay fresh for up to a week in your fridge if stored in an airtight container.
+This dairy free mushroom soup should stay fresh for up to a week in your fridge if stored in an airtight container.

 If you liked this Instant Pot mushroom soup recipe, you might want to check out my recipe for Southwest chicken soup – also made in an Instant Pot.

 Was this your first plant-based recipe, or is this sort of meal pretty traditional in your home?
-If you made this recipe, I would love to see your photos – feel free to tag @WhiskAverseBaking in your social media posts, or leave a message in the comments below.
+If you made this vegan mushroom soup at home, I would love to see your photos – feel free to tag @WhiskAverseBaking in your social media posts, or leave a message in the comments below.
 You can also click “Pin Recipe” below to save this recipe for later.

 Creamy Mushroom Soup